Aryan01903/Assignment-1/README.md

 # Assignment-1
 this is my first assignment file of JS
 <br>
-Author - Aryan Kumar Shrivastav
+Author - Aryan Kumar Shrivastav (Student)